 - If something went wrong, check the logs.
 If the logs are not helpful (i.e. “Error” with no explanation), leave the system for some time and get some coffee or take a nap.
 Since all the data should be stored remotely, it might take some time.
 This applies to all the data, including configuration, which also may not work straight away.

-- By the time this article is published, the service is still in beta.
+- As of the publication of this article, the service is still in beta.
 So, keep in mind that fact before planning the new service usage for production environments.

 - If you got stuck, feel free to ask for help in the dedicated Live Search Slack Channel.